-- · U.S. expatriates and former citizens or long-term residents of the United States; - · persons holding our common stock as part of a hedge, straddle or other risk reduction strategy or as part of a conversion transaction or other integrated investment; - · banks, insurance companies and other financial institutions; - · brokers, dealers or traders in securities; - · "controlled foreign corporations," "passive foreign investment companies" and corporations that accumulate earnings to avoid U.S. federal income tax; - partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes (and investors therein); - · tax-exempt organizations or governmental organizations; - persons deemed to sell our common stock under the constructive sale provisions of the Code; - · persons who hold or receive our common stock pursuant to the exercise of any employee stock option or otherwise as compensation; - · tax-qualified retirement plans; and - "qualified foreign pension funds" as defined in Section 897(1)(2) of the Code and entities all of the interests of which are held by qualified foreign pension funds.
+- · U.S. expatriates and former citizens or long-term residents of the United States; - · persons holding our common stock as part of a hedge, straddle or other risk reduction strategy or as part of a conversion transaction or other integrated investment; - · banks, insurance companies and other financial institutions; - · brokers, dealers or traders in securities; - · "controlled foreign corporations," "passive foreign investment companies" and corporations that accumulate earnings to avoid U.S. federal income tax; - · partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes (and investors therein); - · tax-exempt organizations or governmental organizations; - persons deemed to sell our common stock under the constructive sale provisions of the Code; - · persons who hold or receive our common stock pursuant to the exercise of any employee stock option or otherwise as compensation; - persons that own or have owned (directly, indirectly or constructively) more than 5% of our common stock; - · tax-qualified retirement plans; and - "qualified foreign pension funds" as defined in Section 897(1)(2) of the Code and entities all of the interests of which are held by qualified foreign pension funds.